-Figure 12 En echelon cover-collapse sinkholes in loess overlying crevices in Silurian dolomite, as shown on a LiDAR (light detection and ranging) shaded relief elevation model.
+Figure 12 En echelon cover-collapse sinkholes in loess overlying crevices in Silurian dolomite, as shown on a lidar (light detection and ranging) shaded-relief elevation model.
+Most of the sinkholes range from about 10 to 40 feet (3 to 12 meters) in depth.
+The bedrock outcrops (a) delineate the geologic boundary between the Silurian-age dolomite and underlying Ordovician-age Maquoketa Shale Formation.
+Contour interval is 5 feet (1.5 meters).
+Approximate scale is 1:7,200 (1 inch = 600 feet).
 Map by Donald E. Luman.